Nainik2509/Vuexy-React-Next-Js/docs/guide/development/theming.md

 ### How to change font

-We have used [Inter fonts](https://fonts.google.com/specimen/Inter?query=inter) in the whole template.
+We have used [Public Sans fonts](https://fonts.google.com/?query=Public+Sans) in the whole template.
 Now suppose you want to implement [Montserrat fonts](https://fonts.google.com/specimen/Montserrat?query=montserrat).

 First open `src/pages/_document.tsx` file and change font's URL like following: